2006Aishwarya/2006Aishwarya/README.md

 - 👋 Hi, I’m @2006Aishwarya
-- 👀 I’m interested in FOOTBALL
+- 👀 I’m interested in Football
 - 🌱 I’m currently learning ML,gen AI
 - 💞️ I’m looking to collaborate on various projects to develop my knowledge
 - 📫 How to reach me aishs6002@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:

 <!---
 2006Aishwarya/2006Aishwarya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.